WaffleDevsAlt/Shapez.io-Mods/README.md

   5. Update and open your game.
   6. Click the circuit board and the click "Open Folder"
   7. Place any mod file into the opened folder, and relaunch your game!

+## Mods

+This is a list of all my current mods, along with their descriptions and most recent updates!

+1. Colored Paint Brushes
+  Description: Changes Color Icons to Paint Brushes
+  Version: 1